ShrutiMishra-2002/Androidbuzz-Quizophile/README.md

 <br><br>
 <p>
 Due to online mode of teaching students face issue in concentrating to virtual sessions as there is less interaction between teacher and students.
-Technology plays a vital role in day-to-day and this can also help in solving this issue.
+Technology plays a vital role in day-to-day life and this can also help in solving this issue.
-An interactive and fun filled Mobile Application can be used effectively for this issue as they are widely used and are known for easy access with or without network connectivity.
+An interactive and fun filled Mobile Application can be used effectively for getting students focus back to studies as they are widely used and are known for easy access with or without network connectivity.
 </p>
 <br><br>
 <h2> Solution for the problem statement : </h2>